iiasa/GLOBIOM-G4M-link/README.md

 3. Checkout a GLOBIOM branch from subversion by running the `checkout.bat` script from the command prompt or your bash shell.
 This requires the `svn` Subversion command line client to be accessible via your PATH environment variable (on-path).
 You may wish to change the Subversion URL in the script to check out a different branch.
+The branch should be close to the Trunk version of GLOBIOM.

    If you don't have `svn` on-path, perform the `svn` step in `checkout.bat` with a graphical client like TortoiseSVN, making sure the working copy goes into a `GLOBIOM` subdirectory of the root level of your clone of this repository.
 Also, make a `Condor` subdirectory of `GLOBIOM`.
+4. Run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms` and the model `GLOBIOM/Model/0_executebatch.gms` up to the scenarios stage 6 (comment out the stages >= 6).
+This will provide a restart file in the `GLOBIOM/Model/t` directory that can be used by the script to perform parallel scenario (stage 6) runs on the Limpopo cluster.
-4. Install the R dependencies if needed.
+6. Install the R dependencies if needed.

 ## R Dependencies